Using the JAWS Scripts For Youtube

 (I wrote this one in August and may have forgotten to release it.)

-- [+S (formerly Ctrl+Shift+S) should work more often for pressing the "Skip Ad" button.
-(Youtube changed some properties of this button and broke the original code.)
+- [+S (formerly Ctrl+Shift+S) should work more often for pressing the "Skip Ad"

 - Various user guide updates.